 When Kimberly has a violent premonition of a highway pileup she blocks the freeway, keeping a few others meant to die, safe...Or are they?
 The survivors mysteriously start dying and it's up to Kimberly to stop it before she's next.

-Following Jigsaw's grisly demise, Mark Hoffman, the final apprentice to the serial killer is deigned a hero.
-Meanwhile, Agent Strahm continues to track Hoffman while another group of strangers are put through a series of gruesome traps.
+Following Jigsaw's grisly demise, Mark Hoffman is commended as a hero, but Agent Strahm is suspicious, and delves into Hoffman's past.
+Meanwhile, another group of people are put through a series of gruesome tests.

-When Wendy Christensen has a vision of an accident on the roller coaster, resulting in her and her friends' deaths, she instantly begins to panic, causing more of her friends to be left of the ride.
+When Wendy Christensen has a vision of an accident on the roller coaster, resulting in her and her friends' deaths, she instantly begins to panic and gets off the ride, causing a few of her friends to get off as well.
 The remaining friends, including Wendy's boyfriend, are stuck on the roller coaster and find themselves involved in the accident.
 With death waiting around the corner, Wendy and Kevin Fischer must try and work out death's plan, before they and the remaining survivors end up dead.Written by

 9 of 14 people found this review helpful.